MichaelHallik/MichaelHallik.github.io/_posts/2021-01-18-Running-Robot-Framework-in-a-virtual-environment.md

 <a href="/assets/images/scripts_folder.JPG"><img class="postimage" src="/assets/images/scripts_folder.JPG" alt="Contents of Scripts folder." style="border:2px solid black"></a><br>

 You can see that the Python executable is also located here.
-Some of the other tools for virtualization place the Python interpreter elsewhere.<br>
+Some of the other tools for virtualization place the Python interpreter elsewhere.<br><br>

 <li> The Python <code class="folder">\Lib\site-packages</code> folder. <br><br> This folder is used for third-party libraries/packages that are installed.
 For instance, Robot Framework, RIDE and all installed RF test libraries will reside in this folder. </li><br>